Jean-Paul Akayesu: Trial

 Akayesu was arrested in Zambia in October 1995, making Zambia the first African nation to extradite criminals to the International Criminal Tribunal for Rwanda (ICTR).

 In 1996, Godeliève Mukasarasi was contacted by the United Nations to assist in putting together a case against him.
 Mukasarasi was intimidated and her husband and daughter were killed but she found four people who were willing to testify.
 She was given an International Women of Courage Award in 2018 for this and other work.

-He stood trial for 15 counts of genocide, crimes against humanity, including rape during the Rwandan genocide and violations of the Geneva Convention.
+He stood trial for 15 counts of genocide, crimes against humanity, including rape during the 1994 genocide against the Tutsi and violations of the Geneva Convention.
+It was the first ever prosecution brought under the auspices of the Genocide Convention.
 Pierre-Richard Prosper was the lead prosecutor.
 Akayesu's defence team argued that Akayesu had no part in the killings, and that he had been powerless to stop them.
 In short, the defence argued, Akayesu was being made a scapegoat for the crimes of the people of Taba.

 Despite this defence, the ICTR found him guilty of 9 counts of genocide, numerous crimes against humanity and direct and public incitement to commit genocide; however, he was found not guilty for the counts of complicity in genocide, Article 3 of the Geneva Conventions (war crime), and Article 4(2)(e) of Additional Protocol II to the Geneva Conventions.
 This was notable in that it was the first time that the 1948 Convention on the Prevention and Punishment of the Crime of Genocide was enforced and in doing so clearly differentiated the mental element of the crime Genocide from the mental element in the breaches of the Geneva Conventions.
 The court clarified that Genocide is a crime of specific intent that takes the accused outside of the scope of armed conflict.
 On October 2, 1998, Akayesu was sentenced to life imprisonment.

-He was represented by Montreal lawyer John Philpot, brother of Parti Québécois politician and author Robin Philpot; this connection later surfaced in the 2007 Quebec general election after statements from Robin Philpot's book Rwanda 1994: Colonialism Dies Hard appearing to deny the extent of the genocide were widely publicized.
+He was represented by Montreal lawyer John Philpot, brother of politician Parti Québécois and author Robin Philpot; this connection later surfaced in the 2007 Quebec general election after statements from Robin Philpot's book Rwanda 1994: Colonialism Dies Hard appearing to deny the extent of the genocide were widely publicized.